dtapuska/documentaccess/README.md

 ## The Details  <a name="details"></a>

-Sandbox flags work in dropping certain features that an iframe has (eg. scripting, fullscreen, top level navigation or opaque origins).
+Sandbox flags work bu dropping certain features that an iframe has (eg. scripting, fullscreen, top level navigation or opaque origins).
 A sandboxed frame by default is a opaque origin but there are cases where you really want to preserve the origin of the original document.
-For example sandboxed opaque origins won't send CORS Origin headers.
+For example, sandboxed opaque origins won't send CORS Origin headers.
 Access to shared cookies and local storage are sometimes necessary inside an iframe as well.